Conference Information & Frequently Asked Questions

 By popular request, we no longer distribute bottled water to all attendees.
 Instead, we encourage you to use your own refillable bottle to reduce your plastic waste.
 If you feel that you need bottled water, you may purchase it for $1 from the Shubert Theater.
 Similarly, by popular request from health advocates attending the conference, we no longer distribute coffee and donuts, though you may purchase breakfast fare directly from the many coffee shops surrounding the conference venues.

-Instead of plastic bottles, social enterprise presenter Runa Tea will provide complimentary glass bottles of organic, fair trade tea available.
+Instead of plastic bottles, social enterprise presenter Runa Tea provides complimentary glass bottles of organic, fair trade tea available.

 In addition to the results-oriented presentations by the featured speakers, more than 100 cutting-edge ideas in development are presented in innovative social enterprise pitch sessions.
 Unite For Sight reviews and accepts social enterprise pitches on a rolling application deadline.
 The most important criteria for selection include the evidence basis for the idea, the uniqueness of the idea, and the expected outcomes and metrics for measuring the impact of the idea.
 The social enterprise pitch sessions present intriguing ideas in the brainstorming or early implementation stage, and the topics range from sustainable transportation to new modes of diagnostics and mobile applications.

-Each social enterprise pitch includes a 5-minute presentation, followed by 5 minutes of questions, answers, and feedback from the audience.
+Each social enterprise pitch includes a 5-minute presentation, followed by 15 minutes of discussion and coaching by two expert speakers, as well as questions, answers, and feedback from the audience.
 This provides participants with an opportunity to present their idea, collaborate with others interested in their idea, and receive feedback and ideas from other conference participants.
-Each conference session includes 6-8 social enterprise pitches.
+Each conference session includes 4 social enterprise pitches.
 The conference also includes networking rooms where social enterprise pitch presenters and audience members are encouraged to continue their discussion after the social enterprise pitch session concludes.
 The social enterprise pitch sessions occur throughout the conference weekend, and two social enterprise pitch sessions occur concurrently during each designated period.

-As you see on the previous 2013 conference schedule, there are a variety of workshops during the conference.
+As you see on the previous 2013 conference schedule and 2014 conference schedule, there are a variety of workshops during the conference.
 Due to the interactive nature of workshops, they must be small and therefore have a maximum capacity range of 80-150 participants.
 Workshops are available for any participant to attend on a first-come, first-served basis.

 The conference includes Student Leaders in Global Health Sessions, in which students (undergraduate, professional, and graduate students) give 12-minute presentations about their results-oriented programs or research studies.